cgcs2000/node-mbtiles/README.md

+> This repository is a fork of `mapbox/node-mbtiles`, adding support for CGCS2000.

 # mbtiles

-> This repository is a fork of `mapbox/node-mbtiles`, but for CGCS2000.

 Node.js utilities and [tilelive](https://github.com/mapbox/tilelive.js) integration for the [MBTiles](http://mbtiles.org) format.